- TAX INFO

 - Pub.
 538 discusses both exceptions.

-CAUTION: Certain direct and indirect expenses may have to be capitalized or included in inventory.
-See the instructions for Part II on page C-4.
+CAUTION!
+Certain direct and indirect expenses may have to be capitalized or included in inventory.
+See Part II, earlier.
 See Pub.
 538 for additional information.

-If you are changing your method of accounting beginning with 2009, refigure last year's closing inventory using your new method of accounting and enter the result on line 35.
+If you are changing your method of accounting beginning with 2012, refigure last year's closing inventory using your new method of accounting and enter the result on line 35.
 If there is a difference between last year's closing inventory and the refigured amount, attach an explanation and take it into account when figuring your section 481(a) adjustment.
-For details, see the example on page C-3 under Line F.
+For details, see the example under Line F, earlier.

 If you account for inventoriable items in the same manner as materials and supplies that are not incidental, enter on line 41 the portion of your raw materials and merchandise purchased for resale that is included on line 40 and was not sold during the year.